 Yes, it’s endearing when your dog haunts you like a shadow throughout your home.
-As owners, become extremely attached to our furry friends.
+As owners, we become extremely attached to our furry friends.
 But what is it that makes a dog so interested in following their human companion everywhere they go?

 Reasons Why Your Dog Follows You

 In the list below, we discuss the most common reasons your dog is following you around.
-However, it’s important to note, that if it’s accompanied by other behavior, it may be time to see a vet.
+However, it’s important to note that if it’s accompanied by other behavior, it may be time to see a vet.
 If your canine companion is following you around and also pacing around the house, that can be a sign of distress.
-Similarly, if they are experiencing nausea, or appear off-balance, it’s time to call your veterinarian.
+Similarly, if they are experiencing nausea or appear off-balance, it’s time to call your veterinarian.

 While the most common reasons dogs follow their owners tend to be behavioral, you want to make sure you’ve ruled out any potential medical issues.
 Let’s take a look at the most common reason your canine companion may be following you everywhere, even into the bathroom.

-They Want to be Near You
+They Want To Be Near You

 Though our dogs may only be part of our world, we are their entire world.
 A dog’s day revolves around our presence and what we are doing, and it wants to be involved each step of the way.
 Because of this, your pup may follow you around at every chance it gets.

-Our dogs are happiest when they are glued to our hip, and this only means you will always have a faithful friend at your side.
+Our dogs are happiest when they are glued to our hips, and this only means you will always have a faithful friend at your side.
 If your dog follows you from room to room, it may love to be near its favorite person.

-You Are the Pack Leader
+You Are The Pack Leader

-Not only do our dogs consider us their pack leader in many cases, but they can also imprint on us if we brought them into our home at a young age.
+Not only do our dogs consider us their pack leader in many cases, but they can also imprint on us if we bring them into our home at a young age.
 These furry friends may look up to us as parental figures, further amplifying their need to be around you at all times.
 If your pup seems to follow you everywhere, it may only see you as their pack leader.